mholt/vidagent/README.md

 go get github.com/mholt/vidagent/cmd/vidagent
 ```

-VidAgent is pure Go, so it cross-compiles easily.
-You DO need to have `ffmpeg` installed, however.
+VidAgent is pure Go, so it cross-compiles easily. `ffmpeg` is NOT required for compilation.

 ## Usage